deepsearch-ai/deepsearch/docs/concepts.rst

    Fig: Query the App

-We currently use CLIP(https://github.com/openai/CLIP) as our embedding model for images, but can be extended to support other embedding models as well.
+We use CLIP(https://github.com/openai/CLIP) as our embedding model for images, but can be extended to support other embedding models as well.
 Similarly, we use Whisper(https://github.com/openai/whisper) as our embedding model for audio, but can be extended to support other embedding models as well.